 As part of the process of preparing the consolidated financial statements, we are required to determine income taxes in each of the jurisdictions in which we operate.
 This process involves estimating actual current tax expense together with assessing temporary differences resulting from differing recognition of items for income tax and accounting purposes.
 These differences result in deferred income tax assets and liabilities, which are included within the Consolidated Balance Sheets.
 We must then assess the likelihood that deferred income tax assets will be realized and, to the extent we believe that realizability is not likely, establish a valuation allowance.
 Determination of income tax expense requires estimates and can involve complex issues that may require an extended period to resolve.
 Further, the estimated level of annual pre-tax income can cause the overall effective income tax rate to vary from period to period.
 We believe that our tax positions comply with applicable tax law and that we adequately provide for any known tax contingencies.
 We believe the estimates and assumptions used to support our evaluation of tax benefit realization are reasonable.
-Final determination of prior-year tax liabilities, either by settlement with tax authorities or expiration of statutes of limitations, could be materially different than estimates reflected in assets and determination is made.
+Final determination of prior-year tax liabilities, either by settlement with tax authorities or expiration of statutes of limitations, could be materially different than estimates reflected in assets and liabilities and historical income tax provisions.
+The outcome of these final determinations could have a material effect on our income tax provision, net income or cash flows in the period that determination is made.

 For the year ended December 31, 2022, changes in market conditions, including rising interest rates, resulted in deferred tax assets related to the net unrealized capital losses in the Company's investment portfolio.
 U.S. GAAP requires the evaluation of the recoverability of deferred tax assets and the establishment of a valuation allowance, if necessary, to reduce the deferred tax asset to an amount that is more likely than not to be realized.
 When assessing the need for valuation allowance on the unrealized capital loss deferred tax assets, we assert a tax planning strategy to hold the vast majority of underlying securities to recovery or maturity.
-Our ability to assert such a tax planning strategy is dependent upon factors such as the Company's asset/liability matching process, overall investment strategy, projected future annuity product sales, and expected liquidity needs.
+Our ability to assert such a tax planning strategy is dependent upon factors such as the Company's asset/ liability matching process, overall investment strategy, projected future annuity product sales, and expected liquidity needs.
 In the event these estimates differ from our prior estimates due to the receipt of new information, we may be required to significantly change the income tax expense recorded in the Consolidated Financial Statements.
 This includes a further significant decline in value of assets incorporated into our tax planning strategies which could lead to an increase of our valuation allowance on deferred tax assets having an adverse effect on current and future results.